gregsamek/TinyNews/index.md

 After parsing and cleaning the generated data, I made the decision to convert all text to lowercase.
 As with the previous decisions I've mentioned, this was done in service of making the data as easy as possible to learn.
 I'm much more interested in observing a model's ability to understand the meaning of words than its ability to capitalize the first word of a sentence.
 Capitalization would mean that "New" and "new" would be completely different tokens with different learned embeddings.

 The TinyNews tokenizer is a Byte Pair Encoder using the sentencepiece library.
 Four different vocabulary sizes were trained: 1024, 2048, 4096, 8192, and 16384.
 These were compared to several of OpenAI's pretrained tiktoken models.
-My custom tokenizer reaches virtual parity with the tiktoken models, but with an order of magnitude smaller vocabulary:
+My custom tokenizer reached virtual parity with the tiktoken models, but with an order of magnitude smaller vocabulary:

 | Tokenizer |  Vocab  | Avg # Tokens |
 |-----------|---------|--------------|